strawberryfg/int-3dhuman-I1/README.md

 ---
 ## Training procedure
-*First off*, **THERE IS NO GURANTEE THAT OTHER TRAINING STRATEGY WOULD NOT YIELD SAME/SIMILAR OR BETTER RESULTS.
+*First off*, **THERE IS NO GUARANTEE THAT OTHER TRAINING STRATEGY WOULD NOT YIELD SAME/SIMILAR OR BETTER RESULTS.
 THIS IS JUST FOR REFERENCE.**

 *Having said that*, **I WOULD BE MORE THAN HAPPY TO KNOW IF ANYONE HAS A MORE ELEGANT WAY TO TRAIN THIS *WACKY* STUFF.
 MUCH APPRECIATED.
 THANKS!**